pikvm/pikvm/README.md

 **Q:** **Does this support HDMI-USB dongle from AliExpress? https://aliexpress.ru/item/4001043540669.html?**

 **A:** **YES**, but not out of the box right now.
 After installation, you will have to manually add a couple of options and everything will work fine (contact us at discord to find out more).
 In the next couple of weeks, we will add a fully maintained conifiguration. **However, it should be noted that the USB dongle has several disadvantages compared to the HDMI-CSI bridge: USB gives you a lot of latency (200ms vs 100ms for CSI2); it doesn't support stream compression control (you won't be able to use KVM in a place with a poor internet connection); it can't automatically detect screen resolution.** You can use it, but is the $10 savings worth losing all of these features?
 The choice is yours.

-## Features
-- Extra-lightweight and fancy Web-UI.
-- IPMI BMC support.
-You can use `ipmitool` for power management in your existing network infrastructure.
-- VNC support.
-You can use any suitable VNC client (see tips) to access the server.
-- Advanced HID emulator based on OTG (on RPi4 and ZeroW) or using a single Arduino board (on RPi2 and RPi3).
-Mouse supported; keyboard works perfectly in BIOS; keyboard LEDs are supported too.
-- Control the power of the server through ATX button connectors on the motherboard and get the status of the power LEDs and hard drive activity.
-- Mass-storage device based on OTG (only for RPi4 and ZeroW)
-- The ability to use any video capture device (include HDMI-to-CSI2 bridge).
-- [Own MJPG streamer](https://github.com/pikvm/ustreamer) written on C with multi-threading and GPU video encoding.
-It can change the resolution in real time by signal from HDMI source, report statistics about the video and much more (see [README](https://github.com/pikvm/ustreamer/blob/master/README.md) for detalis).
-- Extensible authorization methods - you can configure multiple KVMs so that they use a [common authorization service](https://github.com/pikvm/kvmd-auth-server).
-- Microservice architecture - the system consists of separated parts that each perform a strictly defined task.
-- Plugin architecture to support a variety of hardware.
-- Backend with clear API that can be used for scripts and alternative UI (for example you can make a desktop application or some scripts);
-- A ready-to-use operating system that can be assembled just using `make build` and installed to SD-card using `make install`.

 ## Required hardware